Skip to content

 Travel kits

-If you’re fundraising for a sports team or other program that often travels for games or competitions, consider practical travel kits as a useful incentive.
+If you’re fundraising for a sports team or other program that often travels for games or competitions, consider practical travel kits as a helpful incentive.
 At a low-price level, you could put together:

 • A mini cooler